 What is Ehlers-Danlos syndrome (EDS)?

 Once you have received an EDS diagnosis or even if you think you may have EDS, many people will ask, “What is Ehlers-Danlos syndrome?”
-Having knowledge about what EDS is and how it may “look” both on the outside and on the inside of the body, is one the best things that someone new to EDS can do for themselves.
+Having knowledge on what EDS is and how it may “look” both on the outside and on the inside of the body, is one the best things that someone new to EDS can do for themselves.
 Taking the time to gain a strong understanding of EDS, has helped numerous people find the appropriate treatments and therapies, as well as learn ways to handle the different aches, pains and issues that may arise.

-A perfect example is described on the website for the EDS 2016 International Symposium (eds2016.org) – “If one builds a house with bad materials, perhaps half [of] the necessary wood or aluminum nails, one knows there will be problems.
+A perfect example is described on the website for the EDS 2016 International Symposium (eds2016.org) – “If one builds a house with inadequate materials, perhaps half [of] the necessary wood or aluminum nails, one knows there will be problems.
 Some problems can be anticipated, but because those materials were used everywhere and aren’t necessarily visible, one may be surprised.
-Being built out of a protein that doesn’t behave the way it should can result in widespread difficulties in a wide range of severities, even in places one wouldn’t think are connected until one realizes that collagen is used there, too.”
+Being built out of a protein that doesn’t behave the way it should result in widespread difficulties in a wide range of severities, even in places one wouldn’t think are connected until one realizes that collagen is used there, too.”

 As you can see, Ehlers-Danlos syndrome is a multi-systemic condition that presents differently in those affected.
 Symptoms of Ehlers-Danlos Syndrome often include, but are not limited to: joint hypermobility (not to be confused with flexibility, as people can be hypermobile without being flexible and vice versa—hypermobile joints are loose or unstable and slip or dislocate easily), complete dislocations, prone to bruising easily and tissue fragility – such as skin that tears easily, vascular issues and internal organ rupture, poor wound healing, abnormal scarring, chronic fatigue, chronic pain, cardiac abnormalities, foot deformities, TMJ dysfunction, low muscle tone, hernias, early osteoarthritis and degenerative discs, various GI problems and allergies, chronic headaches, eye problems, dysautonomia (i.e. POTS), dental issues, chronic pelvic pain in women, congenital defects of the spine (including the head, neck and the entire spinal column), ADD/ADHD, learning disabilities, circulatory issues and much more.